Dainzú: Toponymy

 The original name of this town is unknown.
 The archaeological site is named from the word Dannizhú, used by ancient inhabitants to refer the site, at the time when Bernal made local inquiries.

-"Dainzú" means hill of the organ cactus in Zapotec, it is formed from two Zapotec words: danni meaning "hill" and zu meaning "organ cactus".
+Dainzú means hill of the organ cactus in Zapotec, it is formed from two Zapotec words: danni meaning "hill" and zu meaning "organ cactus".

-Another name used for the archaeological site is "Quiabelagayo" (Zapotec language) that means "Cinco Flores” (Five flowers).

-The also means Macuilxochitl, which is part of the name of the town closest to Dainzú.
+Another name used for the archaeological site is "Quiabelagayo", which in Zapotec means "five flowers".
+This is also the meaning of Macuilxochitl (in Nahuatl), which is part of the name of the town closest to Dainzú.

 History

 The founding chronology of Dainzú is uncertain.
-However, it seems possible that the site was occupied some centuries before the foundation of Monte Albán, as evidenced by the corresponding Rosario Phase ceramics found in the Oaxaca central valleys (700 – 500 BCE).
-At that time, Dainzú was one of the main villages of Tlacolula Valley.
-It was contemporary of other important population centers such as San José Mogote at the Etla Valley.
-As was the case with the rest of the villages from the region, Dainzú must have contributed in the foundation of Monte Albán.
-The Monte Albán construction was a milestone that contributed to the population decline in the zone, Dainzú population decreased around 200 BCE.
-In spite of Monte Albán important flourishing, Dainzú kept a dynamic of its own and positioned itself as one of the most important cities during the Classical Mesoamerican period.
-Finally the decline of Monte Albán caused relations reshuffling between the villages of the region, which also affected Dainzú and caused its decline.
+However, it seems possible that the site was occupied some centuries before the foundation of Monte Albán, as evidenced by the corresponding Rosario Phase ceramics found in the central valleys of Oaxaca (700 – 500 BCE).
+At that time, Dainzú was one of the main villages of the Tlacolula Valley.
+It was contemporary to other important population centers such as San José Mogote in the Etla Valley.
+As was the case with other villages of the region, Dainzú must have contributed to the foundation of Monte Albán, contributing to a decrease in its population around 200 BCE.
+In spite of the rise of Monte Albán, Dainzú maintained a dynamic of its own and positioned itself as one of the most important cities during the Mesoamerican Classic period.
+Finally the decline of Monte Albán led to the reshuffling of relations between the villages of the region, which also affected Dainzú and caused its decline.

 There are numerous archaeological sites on the banks of the Rio Salado, including the early village of Abasolo.
-Opposite, on the west of Dainzú is a farming alluvial land; where Rosario Phase ceramic found confirms a Dainzú occupation from 750 BCE.
+To the west of Dainzú is farmland where Rosario Phase ceramics found confirm an occupation from 750 BCE.